jarrettv/Mini-V/docs/BuildGuide.md

 * Add the front of the clamp using M3x8 (4)
 * Before you completely tighten the clamp, check Z1 is centered and square with the frame
 * Tighten down the clamp and the Z1 Motor Mount
+  * Note: later when we put the ebay tops on, you'll get an idea of well you did with centering

 > [!NOTE]
 > At this point the Z1 rail should feel very rigid